PERSONAL OPINION

 I find it attractive when a knife has a little bit of shine.
 I got a polishing wheel and attached it to one of the grinders I have.
 I love the result that I get from it!
 A polishing compound on the wheel helps to give the knives that light shine.

-After I started including rust removal and polishing in my knife sharpening, my customers noticed a huge before/after difference.
+After I started including rust removal and polishing as an additional service, my customers noticed a huge before/after difference.
 Their cooking experience got better now they look forward to using their knives again.
 I cannot be happier to see the positive feedback from a customer a few weeks after visiting me.
-It means I move in the right direction.
+It means I move in the right direction!

 Keep your knives dry and clean, it is not hard to do.